-3 BE and LU have indicated that their draft legislation to implement the FD on Joint Investigation Teams are currently pending before their Parliaments.
+3 BE has indicated that its draft legislation to implement the FD on Joint Investigation Teams is currently pending before its Parliament.

 4 CY has indicated that its draft legislation to implement the FD on Joint Investigation Teams is currently pending before the House of Representatives.